-Nissan Motor gets where it's going in North America through Nissan North America.
-With plants in the US and Mexico, Nissan North America designs, engineers, and produces vehicles under such popular models as Altima, Maxima, Pathfinder, Frontier, Murano, Sentra, Versa, and Xterra.
+gets where it's going in North America through Nissan North America.
+With plants in the US and Mexico, Nissan North America designs, engineers, and produces vehicles under such popular models as Altima, Maxima, Pathfinder, Quest, Frontier, Murano, Sentra, Titan, and Xterra.
 It also provides marketing, financing, distribution, and services in Canada, Guam, Mexico, Puerto Rico, and the US, and it oversees sales of Nissan's luxury Infiniti brand of cars in North America.
-Through Nissan Forklift, the company distributes and sells Nissan's electric and gasoline-powered forklifts.
-Nissan North America was formed in 1990 to coordinate the company's US, Mexican, and Canadian operations.
+Through

 Nissan North America in 2012 announced it would produce an all-new 2013 Nissan Sentra line of compact cars and a redesigned 2013 Pathfinder SUV.
 Also that year, it divulged plans to construct a $2 billion manufacturing facility in Aguascalientes, Mexico to support the company's growth strategy.
-The new facility will fortify Nissan's two existing Mexican manufacturing plants and will be launched in late 2013.
+The new facility, which fortifies Nissan's two existing Mexican manufacturing plants and was launched in late 2013.